Five more causes of epilepsy in dogs discussed

 One always has to remember that any foreign chemical agent can cause a metabolic disturbance that may result in epilepsy.

 9. Brain Tumour

-A brain tumour is the most feared differential diagnosis.
-Unfortunately, I have very close personal experiences with brain tumours.
-My brother was diagnosed with a brain tumour after he had his first epileptic attack and my brother-in-law was diagnosed with a brain tumour without ever having an epileptic attack.
+A brain tumor is the most feared differential diagnosis.
+Unfortunately, I have very close personal experiences with brain tumors.
+My brother was diagnosed with a brain tumor after he had his first epileptic attack and my brother-in-law was diagnosed with a brain tumor without ever having an epileptic attack.

-Before you jump to the conclusion that your dog has a brain tumour, it is reasonable to wait and see if the attack repeats and observe the frequency.
-If the periods in between attacks become less frequent with treatment, it is less likely that a tumour is present.
+Before you jump to the conclusion that your dog has a brain tumor, it is reasonable to wait and see if the attack repeats and observe the frequency.
+If the periods in between attacks become less frequent with treatment, it is less likely that a tumor is present.

 Summary of causes of epilepsy:

 As you can see, there are many possible causes of epilepsy and an epileptic dog may be affected by several of them.